 Concepts Similar to PAN Card

-The concept of a PAN card, or a unique number assigned to every tax paying entity is not a new concept.
+The concept of PAN, or a unique number assigned to every tax paying entity, is not a new concept.
 In fact, there are a number of similar such utilities that are used for tax purposes.

 PAN Card FAQs

 The PAN application form is available at any NSDL TIN Facilitation Centre (TIN-FC) or PAN Centre.
-Certain stationary vendors also provide the form to applicants.
-Alternatively, you can download the form from the NSDL-TIN website at the page, https://www.tin-nsdl.com/downloads/pan/downloads-pan.html
+Certain stationery vendors also provide the form to applicants.
+Alternatively, you can download the form from the NSDL-TIN website: https://www.tin-nsdl.com/downloads/pan/downloads-pan.html

 No, it is not possible to apply for PAN Card through a handwritten application.
 The application is only accepted in the format notified by the Central Board of Direct Taxes.
 The forms pertaining to the same are: